 The Yarn Thickness Worked Out

 It’s standard sport weight, very smooth, and is a cotton mixed with rayon for drape.
 In crochet thread sizing this would be a Size #3.

 I wouldn’t want to go with a yarn that’s any thicker than this, or that has any fleecy loft or friction on the yarn’s surface.

 A thinner yarn (a.k.a. a crochet thread Size #5 or #10) would work great, especially for fancier, fussier garments.
 This sport weight thickness works for the casual nature of a daytime tank top, or for a tee shirt.
 It also gave me the feeling of making progress quickly enough to stick with it.

 I didn’t loooove doing the first row.
-Funny thing about crochet – it’s often the case.
+Funny thing about crochet – that’s often the case.
 Crocheting into the foundation chains isn’t my favorite thing either, nor is crocheting foundation stitches.
-I usually want to get whatever the first row is, over with.
+I usually want to get whatever the first row is over with.
 Same with this top.

-I mostly don’t want to look at the holes where the crochet stitches meet the fabric, but I don’t notice it at the hem when it’s on me (only in this photo because it’s rippling a bit).
-At the neckline, though, I added a row that covers the holes.
+I mostly don’t want to look at the holes where the crochet stitches meet the fabric.
+When I wear it I don’t notice it at the hem.
+It stands out in this photo to me because it’s rippling a bit.
+At the neckline, though, I added a surface crochet row that covers the holes.